keyestudio/KS0085-Smart-Home-Kit/docs/2. Tutorial for Arduino/3. Tutorial/KS0085 Keyestudio Smart Home Kit for Arduino.rst

 loop) and a controlled system (also called an output loop).

-Commonly used in automatic control circuits, the relay module is an "automatic switch" that controls a larger current and a lower voltage with a smaller current and a lower voltage.
+Commonly used in automatic control circuits, the relay module is an “automatic switch” that controls a larger current and a lower voltage with a smaller current and a lower voltage.

 Therefore, it plays the role of automatic adjustment, safety protection